Skip to main content

 5. meet the definition of ‘charity’, and

-2. The ACNC website provides detailed guidance on charity registration requirements, as well as how to apply for registration.5
+2. The ACNC provides detailed guidance on charity registration requirements, as well as how to apply for registration.5

 Meeting the description of a PBI